Casey463/Remote-Dev/README.md

 # Remote-DEV on Vite
 Example JavaScript / CSS / HTML that helps software developers find job listings.
 This edition uses vite, typescript, and react to create a more up to date and realistic version of the app.

+## Demonstrated technologies
+* Used hashing and per-component fetching ensure users will use minimal amount of resources while allowing for individual lookup and simple return to pages

 ## Part of the Online ByteGrad Class

 This Project was created alongside the ByteGrad Javascript class.
 This project is sample code that shows how to do the following: